Home Business & Other LaTeX Cookbook - Second Edition

 How it works...

-We will take a look at the functional lines of the main file, MyThesis.tex.
+We will now look at the functional lines of the main file, MyThesis.tex.

-The template is built on the KOMA-Script class, scrreprt.
-KOMA-Script as a LaTeX bundle is described in this chapter's first recipe, Writing a short text.
+The template is built on the scrreprt KOMA-Script class.
+KOMA-Script as a LaTeX bundle is described in the first recipe of the current chapter, Writing a short text.

-You can change the preset options to those you need, such as the font size or binding correction BCOR.
-There are many class options for adjusting the layout; you can read about them in the KOMA-Script manual.
-Type texdoc scrguien in Command prompt, or visit http://texdoc.net/pkg/scrguien.
-We will discuss some of them in depth in our next recipe, Designing a book.
+You can change the pre-set options to those you need, such as font size or BCOR binding correction.
+There are many class options for adjusting the layout.
+You can read about them in the KOMA-Script manual, such as by running texdoc koma-script at the command line or at https://texdoc.org/pkg/koma-script.
+In our next recipe, Designing a book, we will discuss some of them in more depth.

 Loading of packages and all the remaining settings is done in a single file, classicthesis-config.tex.
 We will look at it later in this recipe.